YogeshB19/Customer-Churn-Rate-Prediction/README.md

 As a result, the company's key focus for success is reducing client attrition and implementing effective retention strategy.

 ## Objectives:
-Finding the % of Churn Customers and customers that keep in with the active services.
+- Finding the % of Churn Customers and customers that keep in with the active services.\

-Analysing the data in terms of various features responsible for customer Churn
+- Analysing the data in terms of various features responsible for customer Churn.\

-Finding a most suited machine learning model for correct classification of Churn and non churn customers.
+- Finding a most suited machine learning model for correct classification of Churn and non churn customers.